 - The position of the shaft is only in the vertical direction.

 - Large flow rate must be required.

-- The main disadvantages are the cavitation process. which occurs due to pressure drop in draft tube.
+- The main disadvantages are the cavitation process. which occurs due to pressure drop in the draft tube.

-Application of Kaplan Turbine:
+Application of the Kaplan Turbine:

 Kaplan turbines are widely used throughout the world for electric power production.
 They cover the lowest head hydro sites and are especially suited for high flow condition.

 Inexpensive microturbines are manufactured for individual power production with as little as two feet of head.